Thermalization without detailed balance: population oscillations in the absence of coherences

-Despite the stationary state being the same for transition rates that keep DB or VDB, \emph{how the thermal state is reached is fundamentally different}.
-Systems that VDB simultaneously experience two types of processes: $i)$ Standard dissipation, which relaxes the system state towards the thermal state, reducing the relative entropy between these two states.
+Despite the stationary state being the same for transition rates that keep or violate DB, \emph{how the thermal state is reached is fundamentally different}.
+Systems that violate DB simultaneously experience two types of processes: $i)$ Standard dissipation, which relaxes the system state towards the thermal state, reducing the relative entropy between these two states.
 The strength of this process is characterized by $\omega_{dis}=\sum_{k\neq l}a_{kl}>1/t_{dis}$, where $t_{dis}$ is the thermalization time scale; $ii)$ A tendency to oscillate along closed loops among the population states, for example: $|l\rangle \rightarrow |k\rangle \rightarrow |i \rangle\rightarrow...\rightarrow | j\rangle \rightarrow |l\rangle.$ We emphasize that these are oscillations of the system Hamiltonian eigenstates and \emph{do not require the presence of quantum coherences} among these levels.
-These oscillations are generally absent in scenarios without driving or multiple thermal baths because they require the VDB, or in other words, a different rate for the forward and backward process, e.g., $c=a_{lj}...a_{ik}a_{kl}-a_{lk}a_{ki}...a_{jl}\neq0$.
-A non-zero $c$ implies a non-zero affinity \cite{biddle2020reversal} and the violation of Kolmogorov's criterion \cite{kelly2011reversibility}.
+These oscillations are generally absent in scenarios without driving or multiple thermal baths because they require the VDB.
+This is demonstrated by the violation of Kolmogorov’s criterion \cite{kelly2011reversibility}: $c=a_{lj}...a_{ik}a_{kl}-a_{lk}a_{ki}...a_{jl}\neq0$, indicating a difference between the forward and backward processes, and implying a non-zero affinity \cite{biddle2020reversal}.
 On multilevel systems there could be several different closed loops among population states.
 DB implies $c=0$ for all possible closed loops and therefore, no oscillations.
 As we show below, the balance between the strengths of the two types of processes ($|c|$ vs $\omega_{dis}$) determines the thermalization dynamics.

 The general solution of Eq. \eqref{eq:dyn} is